kiber42/ddhelper/README.md

 ## Linux

-A recent version of clang (>=11) or gcc (>=10) is required.
+A recent version of clang or gcc is required.
 CMake is used as a build tool.
-Install the following dependencies to get started:
+Install the following dependencies to get started (second line is optional, but useful):

 ```
 sudo apt install clang cmake libglew-dev libsdl2-dev libtbb-dev libopencv-dev
+sudo apt install ninja-build clang-format
 ```

 Next, acquire the source code for this repository and the required git submodules: